Andrew-Pei/Work_Report/work_report_0722.md

-### Work report:
+# Work report:

 This week, I mainly worked on clarifying concepts and reading literature.
 What I did could be divided into 2 parts: make a foundation for studying graph pooling and investigate graph pooling.

 The notes for this part of my study are as follows, a more readable version of pdf is in the attachment.

-1. GNN foundation:
+## GNN foundation:

-papers
+- papers

-website
+  - website

-review
+  - review

-strongly recommended
+    - strongly recommended

-revier paper
+      - review paper

 problem in reading